You want potential customers to do a lot of this.

 It’s to maximize the click-through rate and to improve the conversion rate from the visitors at every stage of the funnel.
 For any kind of online conversion, clicks are the mandatory form of call to action required from your target audience.

-So, you can’t isolate persuading your target audience to merely click.
-Instead, you’ve got to also meet the expectations behind their click-through rate, resulting in higher engagement and a better chance of higher website conversion rates.
+You can’t isolate persuading your target audience to merely click.
+Instead, you’ve got to also meet the expectations behind their click, resulting in higher engagement and a better chance of higher website conversion rates.

 This requires you to understand the psychology behind why people click.
 Although it involves physical and mental effort, internet users like clicking.
-So, a lower number of clicks will not always equate to the best pathway for your site conversion rate.
+A lower number of clicks will not always equate to the best pathway for your site conversion rate.

 Use heatmaps and Google Analytics to understand how your audience is interacting with your website